ArmandKarimi/weather_forecasting/README.md

   - Wind direction (°)
   - Other atmospheric conditions

+## 📓 Notebook
+A compelete Tutorial with extensive data analysis is available in the Notebook folder.

 ## 🔥 Model Architecture
 The weather forecasting model is built using **PyTorch** and is based on an **LSTM neural network** to capture temporal dependencies in time-series weather data.